dylanlott/vedh/.planning/STATE.md

 - [Phase ?]: 01-09: Rule 1 bug fix -- archidektCollectorNumberRoundTrips gates formatArchidektDeckLine's printing-metadata suffix; a hyphenated Archidekt collector number (e.g. 'MH1-216' from The List reprints) previously folded into the parsed card name and silently failed to resolve, dropping 7 real cards from a 100-card deck (found via this plan's own fixture test)
 - [Phase ?]: 01-09: TestDeckImport_ArchidektURLPath's non-allowlisted-host subtest deliberately uses the real, unstubbed fetchDeckProviderURL (not a spy) since its own host check runs before any dial or DNS lookup -- a genuine end-to-end zero-dial proof
 - [Phase ?]: 01-10: REQ-ACT-003's Complete status independently audited clause-by-clause against 01-09's passing tests and confirmed (comparison/decision record, hostname-keyed adapter, SSRF controls, normalize-through-ACT-002, feature flag/kill switch) -- not merely accepted from 01-09's mechanical frontmatter carry-forward; the human archidekt.com/terms ToS-read precondition gates enabling in deployment, not this requirement's own text, so it does not block completeness
+- [Phase 02]: Guest creation defaults enabled; GUEST_CREATION_ENABLED is an operator kill switch, not a rollout gate.
+- [Phase 02]: Guest rows are durable with expires_at NULL; the 24-hour JWT remains the expiring session boundary.
+- [Phase 02]: Guest creation uses the existing shared rate-limit registry through SurfaceGuestSession.
+- [Phase 02]: Store the guest re-auth bearer secret under edhgo/guest-credential, separate from edhgo/auth and edhgo/session-id.

 ### Pending Todos